johnlarkin1/johnlarkin1.github.io/_posts/2022-01-17-dual-numbers.md

 Code
 ====
-<span style="color:blue">Note, as a note, if you're just interested in code, you can skip all this and check out <a href="https://github.com/johnlarkin1/duals/blob/main/duals.py">this repo</a>.</span>
+<span style="color:blue">Note, if you're just interested in code, you can skip all this and check out <a href="https://github.com/johnlarkin1/duals/blob/main/duals.py">this repo</a>.</span>

 Mathematical Introduction
 =========================